iPsychonaut/FASTB/README.md

 FASTA files are simple and human-readable, but they are **inefficient** for computational workflows:

 - **High storage overhead**: Each base takes 8 bits in ASCII, even though only 4–16 symbols are used.
-- **CPU waste**: Every FASTA read requires ASCII parsing before being usable in analysis.
+- **CPU waste**: Every FASTA compression and decompression requires resources and time.
 - **Poor I/O performance**: More disk space → more read/write operations → more time spent loading data.

 FASTB solves these issues by storing nucleotides in binary directly — meaning: